Bedford–Stuyvesant, Brooklyn: Schools

 Several public schools serve Bedford-Stuyvesant.
 The zoned high school for the neighborhood is Boys and Girls High School on Fulton Street.
-The Brooklyn Brownstone School, a public elementary school located in the MS 35 campus on MacDonough Street, and was developed in 2008 by the Stuyvesant Heights Parents Association and the New York City Board of Education.
+The Brooklyn Brownstone School, a public elementary school located in the MS 35 campus on MacDonough Street, was developed in 2008 by the Stuyvesant Heights Parents Association and the New York City Board of Education.
 At the eastern edge of the neighborhood is Paul Robeson High School for Business and Technology.

-Many public schools are named after prominent African-Americans and, as stated by Nikole Hannah-Jones in The New York Times, were "intended to evoke black uplift".
+Many public schools are named after prominent African Americans and, as stated by Nikole Hannah-Jones in The New York Times, were "intended to evoke black uplift".
 Hannah-Jones wrote in 2016 that many wealthier residents choose to use magnet schools or private schools instead of neighborhood schools.

 For the early grades Ember Charter School for Mindful Education and Success Academy Bed-Stuy 1 and 2 are charter schools.
 Bed-Stuy is also home to the Brooklyn Waldorf School, which moved to Claver Castle (at 11 Jefferson Avenue) in 2011.